the-scouts/por/sphinx_source/chapter-9.rst

 Rule 9.48 Activities near the water
 -----------------------------------
 When activities take place near the water the guidance contained within the CCPR Group Safety at Water Margins document should be followed.
-This can be found at `www.scouts.org.uk/watersafety <http://www.scouts.org.uk/watersafety>`__
+This can be found `here <https://www.rospa.com/rospaweb/docs/advice-services/leisure-safety/groupsafety-watermargins.pdf>`__

 Rule 9.49 Paddling
 ------------------